A series of real networks invariants: Discussion

 \section{Discussion}

 In this article we constructed a sequence of centralities called $j$-neighborhood centralities based on Laplacian matrix or Laplacian-Beltrami operator for a graph.
 From the mathematical point of view these centralities have connections with the Chegeer number and maximal eigenvalue of Laplacian matrix.
 From the point of view of applications these centralities are generalization of two invariants of real networks: degree centrality and ksi-centrality (cases $j=0, 1$).
-They have right-skewed distributions (exponential) for real networks and different (centered, more normal-like) for artificial.
-Thus, these invariants differentiate real networks from artificial ones.
-Nevertheless, Boccaletti-Hwang-Latora network has a liitle more right-skewed distributions for $j=1,2$ and exponential-like for $j=3$.
-This can be interpreted as this model is more closer to real networks than others.
-Also let's note that for only $j=4$ Watts-Strogatz network has also exponential-like distribution.
+They have right-skewed distributions for real networks, different (centered) for artificial and well fitted with Weibull distribution.
+We have shown that a threshold value of 1 in Pearson's skewness coefficients distinguish real networks from artificial ones well for each invariant.

-We call these $j$-neighborhood centralities by invariants because for each network regardless of the field it appears (biological, social, internet and so on), regardless of relation between number of vertices and edges the distributions of these centralities showed the exponential-like behavior like as for scale-free property.
-Also, like as for the scale-free property (or power-law distribution) these distributions sometimes have heavy tails.
-However, for scale-free property there exists strong theory which explains its foundation and model to construct the networks with scale-free property.
-These centrality measures represent entirely new invariants, and many of them remain to be studied.
-Nevertheless, it is easy to apply even now.
+We call these $j$-neighborhood centralities invariants because for every network, regardless of its application domain (biological, social, internet, etc.), regardless of the ratio between the number of vertices and edges, the distributions of these centralities turn out to be right-skewed, well-fitted by the Weibull distribution, and also show a linear behavior with a heavy tail on the log plot (as is the case for the scale-free property).
+However, for the scale-free property, there is a strong theory explaining its foundations and a model for constructing networks with this property, but our centrality measures represent entirely new invariants, and many of them remain to be studied.
+Nevertheless, it is easy to apply them even now.
 For example, it can be applied for checking whether the current network is real-like or artificial or, since it is invariants of real networks, they are important candidates for features in GML models or graph-based machine learning models.

 The support from the Basic Research Program of HSE University is gratefully acknowledged.